 As a part of this program, you will engage in the following:

-- Coursework and time spent at Pinkaiti Research Station where you will observe and learn about the use of trees, plants, and animals by the Kayapo, logging practices and impacts in Amazon forest, tree and animal biology, and Amazon forest conservation.
+- Forest walks and discussions at the Pinkaiti Research Station observing and learning about the use of plants and animals by the Kayapó, the impact of logging practices on the Amazon forest, and Amazon forest conservation.

 - Participation in and discussion of ongoing partnership activities within the indigenous area including sustainable development projects.

 - Talks with Kayapó, Brazilian and North American experts in anthropology, biodiversity, forest ecology and international development.